ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

    ```
    {: codeblock}

-5. (Optional) Deleting a service instance
-   Delete an instance by running a command like this one:
+5. (Optional) Delete an instance by running a command like this one:

    ```sh
    ibmcloud resource service-instance-delete <INSTANCE_NAME>